 Starting in 2014, the European Commission audited the top eight solar companies in terms of shipments with respect to their compliance with the price undertaking.
-In March 2015, the European Commission notified us of a potential compliance issue with the undertaking agreement, mainly due to the impracticality of monitoring our OEM producers and undertaking practice.
+In March 2015, the European Commission notified us of a potential compliance issue with the undertaking agreement, mainly due to the impracticality of monitoring our original equipment manufacturer, or OEM, producers and undertaking practice.
 In June 2015, the European Commission notified us that they had excluded us from the companies from which they had accepted the undertaking.
 As a result, we will have to pay the anti-dumping duty and countervailing duty when we export products that originated from China.
 However, our OEM products manufactured outside of China are not subject to anti-dumping duty or countervailing duty and can be transacted freely without any duties and any limitation of the undertaking agreement;

 On December 5, 2015, the European Commission initiated expiry (sunset) reviews of the anti-dumping and countervailing measures on imports of CSPV modules and key components (i.e., cells) originating in or consigned from China.
 The result of the expiry reviews can only be either extending the measures at their existing level or terminating the measures, and the measures cannot be amended.
-Also on December 5, 2015, the European Commission initiated an interim (changed circumstances) review limited to the question whether cells should be excluded from the scope of the measures.
-The anti-dumping and countervailing measures on imports of CSPV modules and key components (i.e., cells) originating in or consigned from China will, in any event, remain in force for the duration of the reviews and may subsequently be extended for up to five years.
-The reviews must be terminated by March 4, 2017;
+Also on December 5, 2015, the European Commission initiated a partial interim (changed circumstances) review limited to the question whether cells should be excluded from the scope of the measures.
+On March 1, 2017, the European Commission concluded that the anti-dumping measures applicable to imports of CSPV cells originating in or consigned from China should be maintained for 18 months, after which they would lapse in accordance with the applicable rules of the Implementing Regulation (EU) No 1238/2013.
+The rate of the definitive anti-dumping duty applicable to us under the Implementing Regulation (EU) No 1238/2013 would be 43.1%.
+On March 3, 2017, the European Commission initiated a partial interim review of the anti-dumping and countervailing measures applicable to imports of CSPV cells originating in or consigned from China, for the period January 1, 2014 to December 31, 2016